bitbound/ControlR/README.md

 See the comments in the compose file for additional configuration info.

 Afterward, ControlR should be available on port 5120 (by default).
 Running `curl http://127.0.0.1:5120/health` should return "Healthy".

+## Reverse Proxy Configuration:

+Some ControlR features require [forwarded headers](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer).
+These concepts are not unique to ASP.NET Core, so it's important to understand them when self-hosting.

+When using a reverse proxy, including Cloudflare proxying, the proxy IPs must be trusted by the service receiving the forwarded traffic.
+By default, ControlR will trust the Docker gateway IP.
+If `EnableCloudflareProxySupport` option is enabled, the [Cloudflare IP ranges](https://www.cloudflare.com/ips/) will automatically be trusted too.

+Every proxy server IP needs to be added to the `X-Forwarded-For` header, creating a chain of all hops until it reaches the service that handles the request.
+Each proxy server in the chain needs to trust all IPs that came before it.
+When the request reaches the servce, the header should have a complete chain of all proxy servers.

+If you have another reverse proxy in front of Docker (e.g. Nginx, Caddy, etc.), it must trust the IPs of any proxies that came before it (e.g. Cloudflare).
+Likewise, your service in Docker (i.e. ControlR) must also trust the IP of your reverse proxy.
+If the reverse proxy is on the same machine as the service, and is forwarding to localhost, the service will automatically trust it.

+Additional proxy IPs can be added to the `KnownProxies` list in the compose file.

+If the public IP for your connected devices are not showing correctly, the problem is likely due to a misconfiguration here.

 ## Agent OS Support: